Our Dream School

 In 1990, Sandra Adams became head of school, serving until her retirement after 40 years of teaching and administrating in 2008.
 Under Dr. Adams' leadership, the school built a new three-story Library and began construction on four new buildings–a Second and Third Grade Building (2008), an Athletic Center (2008), an Arts and Technology Building (2009), and Dining Hall (2009)–nearly doubling the square footage of the educational space.

 Dr. Michael Ebeling became head of school in 2008, and under his leadership the school realigned divisions in 2009 to create a Lower School (JrK-5) and Upper School (6-9).
 After a careful self study in 2008-2009, determining the strengths of the school, its program, its students, and its staff, Summit stated its Six Promises, as a tribute to where we have been, where we are, and where we are headed in the future.
 Louise Futrell once said of Summit, "I had a dream school in mind, where everybody can be a somebody."
-Nearly 85 years later, that dream is still alive at Summit School.
+Now, 85 years later, that dream is still alive at Summit School.

 Summit's vision is for students to develop curious and creative minds, healthy bodies, ethical values, and a commitment to service; for parents to be completely confident in the creative, intellectual, and social education of their children; and for educators to lead their field in preparing students to succeed in a rapidly changing world.
 At Summit, we educate leaders and innovators who will shape the future.